halyD/archimedes/README.md

 The following tests are given as a reference.
 - `Conv3x3/Wbit8` - A kernel demonstrating 3x3 convolution with Weight precision=8 bits
 - `Conv3x3/Wbit2` - A kernel demonstrating 3x3 convolution with Weight precision=2 bits.
-Compared to the previous test, this test takes fewer cycles and have a lower weight footprint due to the bit-serial nature of the accelerator in this mode of operation
+Compared to the previous test, this test takes fewer cycles and has a lower weight footprint due to the bit-serial nature of the accelerator in this mode of operation
 - `DW3x3` - Showing a depthwise layer kernel execution on NEureka
 - `Conv1x1` - Mapping a pointwise layer kernel on NEureka
-- `hci`- A very simple synthetic workload is provided to show the impact of HCI in the NEureka and RISC-V cluster cores coexecution.
+- `hci`- A very simple synthetic workload is provided to show the impact of HCI in the NEureka and RISC-V cluster cores co-execution.
 MAX_STALL parameter can be swept to see the stalls observed by NEureka
-- `streamin` - In this test, NEureka uses 32-bit data to initialize the accumulation buffers.
-On top of it NEureka performs convolution and generates a 32-bit output data.
+- `streamin` - NEureka uses 32-bit data to initialize the accumulation buffers in this test.
+On top of it, NEureka performs convolution and generates 32-bit output data.

 ## Simulation